arduino/docs-content/content/arduino-cloud/01.getting-started/04.api-overview/api-overview.md

 - The [cheat sheet](https://docs.arduino.cc/arduino-cloud/getting-started/technical-reference)

 ## Arduino IoT JS
-The `arduino-iot-js` NPM mobile is designed for communicating with the Arduino IoT Cloud broker using the MQTT over Websocket protocol.
+The `arduino-iot-js` NPM module is designed for communicating with the Arduino IoT Cloud broker using the MQTT over Websocket protocol.
 It is primarily used to send and receive variable values.

 Example: